peake100/pears-go/README.md

 		// operation contexts

 		true, //abortOnError - this will cause any operation
-		// error to cancel all other operations
+		// error to cancel all other operations.

 		pears.BatchMatchFirst, // the returned BatchErrors will unwrap to the first
-		// error returned fom an operation
+		// error returned fom an operation.
 	)

 	for i := 0; i < 10; i++ {
 		// Each routine will be identified as 'worker [workerNum]'.
 We do not need to
-		// use the 'go' keyword here. op will be launched as a routine, but some internal
+		// use the 'go' keyword here. op will be launched as a routine, but some
 		// internal bookkeeping needs to occur before the op can be launched. workerNum := i
 		manager.LaunchRoutine(fmt.Sprint("worker", workerNum), func(ctx context.Context) error {